Need Pond Help? Visit our AgWest Environmental Consulting site Today! https://www.agwestpond.com/

 11. Peroxide Dosage: DO NOT ATTEMPT TO USE PEROXIDE UNTIL YOU COMMIT TO READING THE FOLLOWING FIRST!!!
 The hydrogen peroxide used is the common type you find in most grocery stores and pharmacies.
 Costco Wholesale is one of my favorites as they sell a larger twin-pack of bottles, affordably priced.
 It is a 3% strength solution you are looking for.
 Peroxide can be used at a rate of approximately 1 ml per gallon.
 Other ways to measure this is 1 teaspoon per 5 gallons.
 1 cup per 236 gallons or simply, one of the 16oz peroxide bottles will treat about 473 gallons.
 This could be done about 1 time per week with a max dosage of 3 applications in a one month period.
 Shut off your waterfall or pumps for an hour and apply hydrogen peroxide full strength in a spray bottle and apply it over your entire pond, spraying everything from rocks to waterfalls and hitting all affected surface areas.
 Spraying it on other plants and lilies will not hurt them, but after an hour, turn your pumps back on!
 Don’t forget!
 Without air or water circulation after a treatment of peroxide, ALL your animals will DIE!
 In a week or so, if you used enough peroxide, you’ll see that the hair algae seems to just disintegrate.
 Many people claim this happens after the first rain, but it is actually the rain hitting the water that it “appears” to have washed away the remaining disintegrating algae.
 You may simply spray your pond down with a hose after a week to get the same results.
 Using the Hydrogen Peroxide should not be your primary algae fix, but use it as part of your initial battle along with the above mentioned solutions.
 We wouldn’t recommend dosing your pond with Peroxide more than 1 time in the growing season.
 Peroxide will also aid in the hatching of fish and shrimp eggs.
 Dosage should be repeated every 12 hours or so until eggs have begun to hatch.
 Most eggs hatch in 24 to 36 hours.

 12. In closing: I truly hope that this short summary has helped you to understand algae a little better than you did 10 minutes ago, and steer you in the natural direction instead of using short cut band-aids to temporarily fix the real issues behind the rooted problem.
 Practicing some of these simple tasks will create balance, and enable you to create and maintain a healthier and harmonious pond or aquarium that will naturally help itself in the long term.
-If you require professional water consulting help such as creating a salt and bacteria program, help with designing and building a pond, just call us me at our Planning & Development Dept cell 520-971-1357 or email firstname.lastname@example.org.
-My business card is below.
-I offer expert advice and natural environmental solutions for many issues from simple or advanced algae control, natural oil-spill cleaning resolutions, chemical-spill resolutions, environmental quality resolutions, wetlands restoration stocking, zoological exhibit planning & development and more since 1987.
+If you require professional water consulting help such as creating a bacteria regimen program, help with designing and building a pond, just call us at our Consulting cell 520-971-1357 I’ll text you my card. or email firstname.lastname@example.org.
+We offer expert advice and natural environmental solutions for many issues specializing in balancing cattle ponds, farm ponds, water retention ponds for irrigating agriculture crops everyone benefits from a better waterway, EVERYONE!
+From simple or advanced algae control, natural oil-spill cleaning resolutions, chemical-spill resolutions, environmental quality resolutions, wetlands restoration stocking, zoological exhibit planning & development and more since 1987.
 Talk to you soon!

 This link will get you to most of the products we discussed above: